MugunthKumar/MKNetworkKit-Swift/README.md

 2. Multi-part form upload

 In addition to the above, MKNetworkKit has the following features.
-* Queued Requests (Batch a bunch of requests and get notified once they are done)
+* **Queued Requests** (Batch a bunch of requests and get notified once they are done)
-* High performance background *caching* (based on HTTP 1.1 caching specs) built in
+* High performance background **caching** (based on HTTP 1.1 caching specs) built in
-	* You don't need a separate image cache library
 * Fetching remote images are done using extension methods in strings.
 Just call the `loadRemoteImage` method on any URL String and get the image in the completion handler.
+What's more?
+All these fetched images are automatically cached and you don't need a separate image caching library.
 * Auto network indicator support MKNetworkKit manages the display of status bar network indicator for you. (on iOS only)
 * cURL-able debug lines
 * Fully compatible with application extensions